Crissy Field Restoration

 This project was inspired by the ancient 130 acre salt marsh system that flourished in the location for thousands of years.
 Prior to European settlement, the native peoples called the Ohlone used the estuary for harvesting fish and shellfish and lived in seasonal camps nearby, leaving behind shell middens on the site.
 When the Spanish arrived to El Presidio in 1776, they mostly ignored the tidal marsh, subsisting primarily through livestock grazing and agriculture.
 When the U.S. Army took control of the Presidio in 1846, the tidal wetland was considered a wasteland best suited for dumping and draining.
 The army used the filled-in marshlands for an airfield where important aviation history took place, including the first flight to Hawaii and the first Transcontinental flight.
 When the National Park Service assumed management of the Presidio in 1994, the area known as Crissy Field was a derelict concrete wasteland.

-The San Francisco Bay is a habitat in peril.
-Less than 10% of the original coastline remains, and is heavily infested with invasive plants and exotic animals.
+Less than 10% of the original coastline of the San Francisco Bay remains, and what does is heavily infested with invasive plants and exotic animals.
 The work done at Crissy field was like a giant band aid, peeling back the concrete and creating a living swath in which to heal.
 The restored marsh and dunes provide habitat for wildlife that have not existed in the Presidio for over a century.
 The mantra, "If we build it they will come," has certainly proved true.
 Crissy Field now provides feeding and nursery habitat for at least 25 fish taxa, and supports over 100 invertebrate taxa in what was once just a huge construction site.
 But the most dramatic story is that of the return of the birds to Crissy Field, a now attractive stopover point along the Pacific Flyway.
 Whether they be migrating ducks dabbling for algae, pelagic birds diving for fish, or shorebirds stabbing at crustaceans and worms hidden just beneath the mud, nearly 100 species of birds have been documented using the marsh.
 Birders from around the Bay Area show up for guided walks or Audubon bird alerts.

 A comprehensive monitoring program was implemented with funds from the Park Service and the Environmental Protection Agency.
 The Crissy Field monitoring program included physical, chemical and biological variables, tracking the development of this complex ecosystem and guided management decisions.
 Hydrology and geomorphology, water quality, soils and sedimentation, vegetation, fish, invertebrates, and birds were all been monitored over a five year period.
 As other areas around the San Francisco Bay are targeted by local land trusts and management agencies to restore marshlands, the information gathered through our monitoring efforts will be invaluable to future efforts.